-Life Church has roots in the town of Burnley, Lancashire (in the North West of England) going back for almost 100 years.
+Life Church has roots in the town of Burnley, Lancashire (in the North West of England) going back for over 100 years.

 A group of pentecostal believers first met together in 1911 and were formally recognised as The Pentecostal Church towards the end of 1921.

 In 1949 the church purchased its first building, a rather modest ‘tin hut’, after 38 years of meeting in hired halls.

 They continued to meet in this facility, on Thursby Road in Burnley, for 21 years until the growing congregation purchased the former Colne Road Methodist Church.

 On Saturday 22nd August 1970 the Colne Road building was opened as Queensgate Pentecostal Church and met continually for 35 years at this location.